-Dear visitors and Slovak Philharmonic supporters,
+Dear Slovak Philharmonic supporters,

 Prof. Marian Lapšanský,